 While you won’t have to pay for these cats upfront, they may come with additional startup costs.

 For example, you may have to cover the cost of spaying or neutering on your own.
 If you adopt an orphaned kitten, you’ll have to pay for kitten milk replacer.
 These kittens are often sick or flea-infested, so it’s likely that you’ll encounter some medical bills along the road to adulthood as well.

 $25 – $200

 How much does it cost to adopt a cat?
 Animal shelters and other rescue organizations typically charge between $50 to $200 in adoption fees.
 If $50 sounds like a lot, keep your eyes open for special adoption events.
 Most rescue organizations run promotions regularly, during which they adopt out cats at reduced prices (some even waive the adoption fee entirely).

 Shelter cats have already undergone checkups and have likely been treated for any medical conditions before they’re deemed adoptable.
-Spaying and neutering is also typically included in the adoption fee which helps reduce your initial cost.
+Spaying and neutering are also typically included in the adoption fee which helps reduce your initial cost.

 $500 – $1,000 on average